 LittleHammer will improve your efficient upwards movement when cleaning a pitch, especially dealing with RP’s and other micro nuts that are hard to dislodge — being too small to strike accurately.
-All the tools in this review have a built-in clip-in point except for the Camp USA Nut Tool.
+All the tools in this overview have a built-in clip-in point except for the Camp USA Nut Tool.
 Having a clip-in point is convenient and provides an ounce or so of weight savings since you don’t need an additional carabiner to attach the tool to your harness.
 Of the tools we tested, the BD Wiregate Nut Tool has the largest clip-in point, making it the easiest to attach it to or remove from your harness.
 The Metolius Torque and Feather have smaller gates on their built-in biners, making them more finicky.
 The Wild Country Pro Key’s attachment point has a slightly larger gate than the Metolius.

 All suggestions here are for placement concerning removal NOT safety ,direction of pull or anything else.
 Also, there is no substitute for experience or an experienced teacher, in person, on the wall.
-“Pinch” the hook against the wall with the end of your hammer or nut tool. • A stopper makes as much surface contact with the rock as possible.
+“Pinch” the hook against the wall with the end of your hammer or nut tool.
+A stopper makes as much surface contact with the rock as possible.
 If barely touching, it is more likely to get fixed after you bounce test it.
-For example, on The Great Roof on The Nose, stoppers get stuck all the time because people don’t use the optimal size.
+For example, on The Great Roof on The Nose, stoppers get stuck all the time because people dont use the optimal size.

 Best Locking Carabiners